ComparisonJuly 6, 202610 min read

 Avoid Chrome and Edge for Privacy

-Chrome and Edge are excellent browsers in many ways, but they're made by the two largest ad companies on the internet.
-Chrome ties deeply into Google's ad profile of you, and Edge integrates with Microsoft's Bing advertising system.
+Chrome and Edge are excellent browsers in many ways, but they're made by two of the largest ad companies on the internet.
+Chrome ties deeply into Google's ad profile of you (Topics API replaced third-party cookies but still profiles your interests), and Edge integrates with Microsoft's Bing advertising system.
 If privacy is your priority, neither is a good fit even with extensions.

 What About Safari?

 Safari is better than Chrome or Edge for privacy on Apple devices.
-Intelligent Tracking Prevention blocks cross-site cookies, Private Relay (for iCloud+ subscribers) masks your IP on Safari traffic, and Apple has a legitimate commercial interest in privacy.
+Intelligent Tracking Prevention blocks cross-site cookies, Private Relay (for iCloud+ subscribers) masks your IP on Safari traffic, and Apple has a commercial interest in privacy as a differentiator.
 But Safari still sends data to Apple's own services, lacks some of the advanced blocking Brave provides, and doesn't offer the same level of anti-fingerprinting as Mullvad or Tor.
-It's a reasonable default on iPhone and Mac if you don't want to install another browser.
+It's a reasonable default on iPhone and Mac if you don't want to install another browser — just enable Advanced Tracking and Fingerprinting Protection in Settings.

 Your Browser Is Only Part of the Picture

-Switching to a privacy-focused browser is one of the most impactful things you can do, but it doesn't remove the data already collected about you.
-Data brokers have profiles built from past browsing, loyalty programs, public records, and breached data.
-To complete the picture, you need to remove your information from those brokers too.
+Switching to a privacy-focused browser is one of the highest-leverage moves you can make, but it doesn't remove data already collected about you.
+Data brokers have profiles built from years of tracking, loyalty programs, public records, and breached data — and those profiles keep circulating even if you change browsers today.

-PrivacyOn sends opt-out requests to more than 100 data brokers and monitors them continuously.
-Combined with a privacy-focused browser, a password manager, and good account hygiene, it's the most effective way to control your online footprint in 2026.
+PrivacyOn sends opt-out requests to 100+ data brokers and monitors them continuously — plans start at $8.33/month and cover up to 5 family members.
+Combined with a privacy browser, a password manager, and good account hygiene, it's the most effective way to control your online footprint in 2026.

 Our Recommendation